-He shook his head, "No, they're a gift, actually they're all gifts, you know, like birthdays and Christmas.
-You know, now that I honestly think about it, I don't think I've ever got anything I really liked on my own"
+He shook his head, "No, they're a gift, actually they're all gifts, you know, from birthdays and Christmas.
+You know, come to think of it, I've never got anything I really liked on my own"

 For a while we both stayed silent as this old life script was being recognized and processed by his deeper mind.
 Then he burst out laughing.

-Moments later he took off his shoes, said 'Thank you!' and walked out of the session in his socks, smiling, excited and happy.
+Moments later, he took off his shoes, said 'Thank you!' and walked out of the session in his socks, smiling and happy.

-The following session he told me how that very day he went home, collected a bunch of his other ill fitting "gifts" and dropped them off at some far off thrift store.
+In our next session he told me how that very day he went home in his socks, collected a bunch of his other ill fitting "gifts" and dropped them off at some far away thrift store.

-For the next year he just kept getting rid of more and more stuff he never liked or that didn't really fit him all that well anyway: goofy sweaters, bad habits, pointless conversations, negative people and so on.
+For the next year he kept getting rid of more stuff he never liked or stuff that didn't fit him: goofy sweaters, useless habits, pointless conversations, negative people and so on.

-I think it's funny how the 'gifts' others give us are some times just ill fitting shoes and useless chachkies and sometimes they're nothing but life changing metaphors.
+It's funny how often the 'gifts' others give us are sometimes just ill fitting shoes and ugly sweaters and sometimes they're nothing but life changing metaphors.